Coravin

-Coravin, Inc. is a company based in Burlington, Massachusetts, that manufactures products for the wine industry.
-Its first product, the Coravin Wine Preservation Opener, pours wine without removing the cork from the bottle.
+Coravin, Inc. is a company based in Bedford, Massachusetts, that manufactures products for the wine industry.
+Its first product, the Coravin wine by-the-glass system, allows wine to be poured without removing the cork from the bottle.

 History

 The opener was invented by Greg Lambrecht, who founded Coravin in 2011 with Josh Makower.
 Nick Lazaris, the former CEO of Keurig, joined as CEO in 2013 and was succeeded in February 2015 by Frederic Levy.

-Coravin Wine Preservation Opener
+In February 2024, Dave Krupinski, previously the company’s COO and CTO, was appointed Chief Executive Officer.

+Coravin wine by-the-glass system

-The Coravin Wine Preservation Opener uses a hollowed needle, which is inserted through the cork and fills the bottle with argon gas to pressurize it, and the wine, in turn, is poured through the needle.
+The Coravin wine by-the-glass system uses a hollowed needle, which is inserted through the cork and fills the bottle with argon gas to pressurize it, and the wine, in turn, is poured through the needle.
 When the needle is removed from the cork, the cork reseals, protecting the wine from oxidation and leaving the remaining wine unaffected.

-The Coravin Model 11 is automated, paired with an app that records how much argon remains.
-The opener has been widely adopted by restaurants, wine salespeople, and wine reviewers, since it makes it possible to sample or drink only one glass from a bottle without then having to finish it immediately, but wine writer Jamie Goode suggested in 2021 that the argon might subtly alter the wine and that reviewers using a Coravin opener should therefore declare that fact.
+Coravin has been widely adopted by restaurants, wine salespeople, and wine reviewers, since it makes it possible to sample or drink only one glass from a bottle without then having to finish it immediately, but wine writer Jamie Goode suggested in 2021 that the argon might subtly alter the wine and that reviewers using a Coravin opener should therefore declare that fact.

 By June 2014, 13 complaints had been made of broken bottles following use of the Coravin opener.
 Lambrecht estimated that only 1 in 70,000 bottles will break, attributing the issue to bottles that have been dropped and cracked.
 In response to the complaints, Coravin sent purchasers a neoprene protective sleeve to cover the bottles.

 Awards

-The Coravin Wine Preservation Opener has been nominated for and won awards for innovation or technology.
+The Coravin wine by-the-glass system has been nominated for and won awards for innovation or technology.